These are extraordinary times. Some extraordinary measures have been taken to help slow the spread of coronavirus (COVID-19) and save lives.

-- refer to www.vic.gov.au/coronavirus and dhhs.vic.gov.au for current advice about Victoria’s health situation and directives.
+- refer to www.vic.gov.au/coronavirus and dhhs.vic.gov.au for up-to-date advice about Victoria’s health situation and directives.

-The trails at La Larr Ba Gauwa are accessible and the state government has relaxed its policies on day trips and non-essential travel.
-Get up-to-date advice on Victoria’s COVID-19 restrictions from the website of the Department of Health and Human Services.
+So, the trails at La Larr Ba Gauwa are accessible, but only inasmuch as state government policies allow transit to the site.
+Get up-to-date advice on Victoria’s COVID-19 travel restrictions from the website of the Department of Health and Human Services.

-On the mountain bike trails, continue to observe the current rules of assembly and social distance.
+If you do ride the Harcourt Mountain Bike Trails, continue to observe the current rules of assembly and social distance.
 If you’re riding with members of your household unit, take care of one another.
-If you’re riding solo make sure someone knows where you are, where you’re going and when you expect to return.
+If you ride solo, make sure someone knows where you are, where you’re going and when you expect to return.

 Compliance with Chief Health Officer directives is enforceable under the section 203 of the Public Health and Wellbeing Act 2008 and penalties apply.